-In recent years, the EPA issued final rules to subject oil and natural gas operations to regulation under the New Source Performance Standards, or NSPS, and National Emission Standards for Hazardous Air Pollutants, or NESHAPS, programs under the CAA, and to impose new and amended requirements under both programs.
+In recent years, the EPA issued final rules to subject oil and natural gas operations to regulation under the New Source Performance Standards ("NSPS") and National Emission Standards for Hazardous Air Pollutants programs under the CAA and to impose new and amended requirements under both programs.
 The EPA rules include NSPS standards for completions of hydraulically fractured oil and natural gas wells, compressors, controllers, dehydrators, storage tanks, natural gas processing plants and certain other equipment.
 These rules have required changes to our operations, including the installation of new equipment to control emissions.
 The EPA finalized a more stringent National Ambient Air Quality Standard ("NAAQS") for ozone in October 2015.
-This more stringent ozone NAAQS could result in additional areas being designated as non-attainment, including areas in which we operate, which may result in an increase in costs for emission controls and requirements for additional monitoring and testing, as well as a more cumbersome permitting process.
-The EPA anticipates promulgating final area designations under the new standard in the first half of 2018.
-Although there may be an adverse financial impact (including compliance costs, potential permitting delays and increased regulatory requirements) associated with this revised regulation, the extent and magnitude of that impact cannot be reliably or accurately estimated due to the present uncertainty regarding any additional measures and how they will be implemented.
+The EPA finished promulgating final area designations under the new standard in 2018, which, to the extent areas in which we operate have been classified as "non-attainment" areas, may result in an increase in costs for emission controls and requirements for additional monitoring and testing, as well as a more cumbersome permitting process.
+If regions reclassified as non-attainment areas under the lower ozone standard begin implementing new, more stringent regulations, those regulations could also apply to our or our customers' operations.
+Generally, it will take the states several years to develop compliance plans for their non-attainment areas.
 The EPA's final rule has been judicially challenged by both industry and other interested parties, and the outcome of this litigation may also impact implementation and revisions to the rule.
 In November 2016, the Department of the Interior issued final rules relating to the venting, flaring and leaking of natural gas by oil and natural gas producers who operate on federal and Indian lands.
 The rules limit routine flaring of natural gas, require the payment of royalties on avoidable natural gas losses and require plans or programs relating to natural gas capture and leak detection and repair.
-The BLM issued a two-year stay of these requirements in December 2017 and has indicated that the requirements could be rescinded or significantly revised in the future.
-Litigation challenging the delay has been filed by certain environmental groups and states.
-In February 2018, a federal district judge in California issued a preliminary injunction requiring the BLM to enforce these regulations.
+The BLM then finalized a revised rule in 2018 which scaled back the waste-prevention requirements of the 2016 rule.
+Environmental groups have sued in federal district court to challenge the legality of aspects of the revised rule, and the outcome of this litigation is currently uncertain.
 If not withdrawn or significantly revised, these rules are expected to result in an increase to our operating costs and changes in our operations.
 In addition, several states are pursuing similar measures to regulate emissions of methane from new and existing sources within the oil and natural gas source category.
-As a result of this continued regulatory focus, future federal and state regulations of the oil and natural gas industry remain a possibility and could result in increased compliance costs on our operations.
+As a result of this continued regulatory focus, future federal and state regulations of the oil and natural gas industry remain a possibility and could result in increased compliance costs for our operations.